linux-integrity/ima-doc/ima-policy.rst

 hashes to approved lists.
 For example, the verifier might have a list of file hashes for executables and shared libraries.

-However, items that change often will not have approved hashes.
+However, files that change often will not have approved hashes.
-Hashes cannot be reversed to calculate the item.
+Hashes cannot be reversed to calculate the file.
 Therefore, the verifier cannot assess its security properties.

 .. _appraise-policy-rule-design: